Which metals are alloys

 Brass

 Brass is an alloy composed of copper and zinc.
-Different varieties of this metal can be created depending on the proportion of its composition, as well as different properties.
+Different types of brass can be created depending on the proportion of its composition, as well as different properties.

 Brass is produced when copper is fused with calamine, a zinc mineral.
 In the melting process, the zinc is extracted from the calamine and mixed with the copper.
 Other materials may also be added.
 It has a colour similar to gold.
 Moreover, because it contains almost no iron in its composition, it is one of the metals that does not rust.